Main illustration: James Heimer

 This is another reason to invest in a strong relationship between your customer support and product teams.
 Being close to your product team, knowing what they’re working on, enables support reps to have empathy for your customers and your colleagues in equal measures.

 Say no with confidence

-Being able to say no to customers and say it with confidence is not an simple skill to master.
+Being able to say no to customers and say it with confidence is not a simple skill to master.
 It takes time and practice and even the most seasoned support rep can find it difficult.
-The key to having these conversations in a positive way is a deep understanding of your company’s mission and an equally deep empathy for your customers.
+The key to having these conversations in a positive way is a deep understanding of your company’s mission – and an equally deep empathy for your customers.